Supreme Court hears challenge to Biden rules narrowing ICE immigration arrests

 The Biden administration then asked the Supreme Court to intervene.
 In July, the high court declined to lift the block on Mayorkas' memo, but agreed to hear the merits of the case.

-Following Tuesday's oral arguments, the Supreme Court will be tasked with deciding three questions: whether Texas and Louisiana had legal standing to sue the Biden administration, whether Mayorkas' memo is lawful and whether federal courts can set aside policies governing immigration enforcement.
+The Supreme Court probed three questions during Tuesday's arguments: whether Texas and Louisiana had legal standing to sue the Biden administration, whether Mayorkas' memo is lawful and whether federal courts can set aside policies governing immigration enforcement.

+Representing the Biden administration, Solicitor General Elizabeth Prelogar argued that Texas and Louisiana should not be allowed to challenge Mayorkas' memo, saying they were not directly harmed by the policy.
+Texas and Louisiana had argued that the presence of unauthorized immigrants in their states who were not detained harmed them financially because of social services and criminal justice costs.

+Prelogar also argued it's not feasible for the Department of Homeland Security (DHS), which oversees ICE, to identify and detain all immigrants without legal status who the law says "shall" be detained.

 While Customs and Border Protection (CBP) is charged with intercepting unauthorized migrants and illicit drugs along U.S. borders, ICE is responsible for arresting, detaining and deporting immigrants within the U.S. who have committed immigration violations.

-For decades, including before ICE's creation in 2003, U.S. deportation agents have been instructed to exercise the long-standing law enforcement authority known as "prosecutorial discretion" to determine whether filing a charge or making an arrest is appropriate and advances the interest of justice.
+For decades, including before ICE's creation in 2003, U.S. deportation agents have been instructed to exercise prosecutorial discretion to determine whether filing a charge or making an arrest is appropriate and advances the interest of justice.

 Amid progressive criticism of large-scale deportations, the Obama administration issued several memos directing ICE agents to focus on arresting certain classes of deportable immigrants, including recent border-crossers and those found to threaten public safety or national security.
 It also discontinued mass ICE arrests at work sites, which had garnered outcry among advocates during the George W. Bush administration.